 The second movie has her bashing bad guys over the head with firewood to get to Mulder.

-She actually murders a man in cold blood after disarming him, who taunts her that he knows that Chuck is the Intersect and will tell his bosses.
+She actually murders a man in cold blood after disarming him, after he made the mistake of taunting her that he knows that Chuck is the Intersect and will tell his bosses.
 Chuck witnesses the murder, which doesn't make things better between them.